Antoine-Alexandre/DecodeTech/content/post/AI_as_an_instrument_of_power_in_international_relations.md

 authors = [
     "Antoine-Alexandre",
 ]
-title = "AI as an instrument of power in international relations" date = "2022-04-03" description = "" tags = [ "Artificial intelligence",
+title = "Challenging the status quo: a brief introduction of the impacts of AI on economies, societies and international relations" date = "2022-04-03" description = "" tags = [ "Artificial intelligence",